Tax Return in Germany: Deadlines and Important Notes

 Regardless of the deadline, good preparation is essential.
 This includes, in particular, your tax number, tax ID, wage tax certificates or pension documents, as well as proof of additional income and deductible expenses.
 Keeping your documents complete and well organized saves time and helps avoid follow-up questions from the tax office.

-Support with filing a tax return is available through the free online portal ELSTER provided by the tax authorities, as well as through tax advisors, wage tax assistance associations, tax apps, and browser-based online filing tools.
-Note, however, that not all tools are suitable for cross-border situations.
+Support with filing a tax return is available through the free online portal ELSTER provided by the tax authorities, as well as through tax advisors and wage tax assistance associations (Lohnsteuerhilfeverein).
+Please note, however, that online tools and apps are generally not well suited for cross-border situations.
 For more complex or international cases, individual advice can help avoid errors.